Nichgon/batchRename/README.md

 Bridge Batch Rename in Maya

 ### Features
-* Generate new object name by using combination of the following generators
+* Generate new object names by using combination of the following generators
   * **Text**
   * **Current Object Name**
   * **Current Object Type**